 We found that the components all worked well during testing, and we experienced no issues.
 The drivetrain is a simple single-speed setup, and it requires no adjustment or tinkering to function smoothly.
 While the simplicity of the single-speed drivetrain is nice, it does make this bike more challenging to ride if/when you run out of battery on a ride.
 The mechanical disc brakes have somewhat of an inconsistent and pulse-y feel, but they provide adequate stopping power, and we were able to go from full pedal-assisted speed to a complete stop in 20 feet in our braking distance test.
 It also comes with a bell and a headlight, although you will need to purchase a couple of inexpensive coin cell batteries for the light as they are not included.

 The overall comfort of the Ancheer Folding is pretty good with a wide cushioned seat and a relatively upright body position.
 Ancheer claims a maximum weight capacity of 220 lbs, although they do not specify a recommended user height range.
-We feel that the bike is on the small side, and our six-foot-tall tester with a 32-inch inseam couldn't even come close to getting proper leg extension with the seat height maxed out.
+The bike is on the small side, and our six-foot-tall tester with a 32-inch inseam couldn't even come close to getting proper leg extension with the seat height maxed out.
 Taller riders may find the range of adjustment inadequate, especially those who plan on pedaling the bike as opposed to just twisting the throttle.

 The Ancheer Folding controls are attached to the handlebar by the left grip.
 There are three buttons, power, + and -.
-The power button turns the power on, but only if you insert the key into the battery and turn it to the on position first.
+The power button turns the power on, but only if you insert the key into the battery and turn it to the On position first.
 The + and - buttons are used to shift between the bike's pedal assist settings, 0 (off), 1, 2, 3, which are shown with a row of 4 numbered LED lights above the buttons.
 The + and - buttons are located left of the controls and closest to the grip.
 They are relatively easy to reach with your thumb while riding.
 The remaining battery life is displayed with four additional LED lights labeled Power.
 All four lights illuminate when the battery is fully charged, and they turn off progressively as the battery is depleted.
-The power button does not turn the bike off; instead, you need to turn the key in the battery to the off position.
+The power button does not turn the bike off; instead, you need to turn the key in the battery to the Off position.

-Charging the battery of the Ancheer Folding is relatively standard.
+Charging the battery of the Ancheer Folding is standard.
 It comes with a charging cord that plugs into a charging port on the side of the battery.
 You can charge the battery pack when it is on or off the bike, and the battery is easily removable for charging or security purposes.
-You need to keep a key handy when using this bike, as you can't turn it on without locking the battery on the bike and turning the key to the "on" position.
+You need to keep a key handy when using this bike, as you can't turn it on without locking the battery on the bike and turning the key to the On position.